 Any combination of two consecutive terms of cumulative GPA below 2.0 and/or cumulative course completion less than 50% may result in loss of California Promise Grant eligibility.

-*You will be notified within 30 days of the end of each term if you are being placed on either Academic (GPA) and/or Progress (Course Completion) probation.
+Note: You will be notified within 30 days of the end of each term if you are being placed on either Academic (GPA) and/or Progress (Course Completion) probation.
 Your notification will include the information that a second term of probation will result in a loss of California Promise Grant eligibility.
 After the second consecutive term of Probation, you may lose eligibility for the California Promise Grant at your next registration opportunity.
-If you have further questions California Promise Grant appeal process, please contact the Admissions and Records Office for clarification.